hoekma/redpop/README.md

   async onBatchesComplete() {
     // Runs after each batch is complete.
 For example
-    // stream receives 500 messages and config.batchSize=50
+    // stream receives 500 events and config.batchSize=50
-    // this will run after 10 batches of messages. this.passwordsReset = 0;
+    // this will run after 10 batches of events. this.passwordsReset = 0;
   }

   async onBatchComplete() {
     // Runs after each batch is complete.
 For example
-    // stream receives 500 messages and config.batchSize=50
+    // stream receives 500 events and config.batchSize=50
-    // this will run after each batch of 50 messages. const event = {method: 'email', email: 'admin@yourcompany.com', passwordsReset: this.passwordsReset};
+    // this will run after each batch of 50 events. const event = {method: 'email', email: 'admin@yourcompany.com', passwordsReset: this.passwordsReset};
     await this.publish(event, this.adminNotifyStream);
   }